IDCI-Consulting/HelloWorldBundle/templates/contents/courses/html5-css3_en.md

 {day3}

-#### Zoom on the API audio and vidéo management with HTML5
+#### Dive into the API audio and vidéo management with HTML5
 _4 hours_

  - Audio and video elements
  - Containers
- - Video and audio controll with HTML5 API
+ - Video and audio control with HTML5 API
- - Support and formats (codecs WebM, MP4, H.264, MP3, AAC, etc)
+ - Support and formats (codecs WebM, MP4, H.264, MP3, AAC, etc.)
  - Streaming
  - Add subtitles to a HTML5 video

-#### Zoom on the API drawning with HTML5
+#### Dive into the API drawing with HTML5
 _4 hours_

  - Draw with JavaScript